Satish-Das/tweet_application/README.md

 # Tweet Application

-A Django-based Twitter-like application built on **July 10, 2025**.
+A Django-based Twitter-like application built on **July 10-11, 2025**.

 ## Project Overview

 This is a Django web application designed to replicate basic Twitter functionality.
-The project is currently in its initial setup phase with basic Django structure in place.
+The project features a complete tweet system with user authentication, tweet creation, editing, and deletion capabilities, styled with Bootstrap 5.3.7.

 ## Project Structure